tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 	 - Asks you to excise the face and and plant it in a specific hex
  - Stalk Seer
 	 - Enter a grand structure of stalks bent hutlike into curved shapes in sequence,
-	 - Stalk fiber sits around the room in large
+	 - Stalk fiber sits around the room in large piles being woven by acolytes,
 	 - wistopher the bold germed up
  - Rotten Seer
  - Carved Seer